 - 8.1 The stack serving the boiler shall be adequately insulated to minimise cooling of waste gases and steam to prevent liquid condensation.
-Stacks and ductwork shall be leak proof. - 8.2 The stack shall not be fitted with any restriction at the final opening to exit velocity such as a plate, cap or cowl other than an accelerator cone or low resistance cowl. - 8.3 Staff at all levels shall receive training and instructions necessary for their duties and shall include the following: - Responsibilities under the Permit; - Minimisation of emissions at start up and shut down; - Actions during abnormal emissions including minimisation of emissions. - 8.4 Boiler operatives shall be trained by Barden Energy during the commissioning process, using written operating procedures. - 8.5 The training records and operating procedures required by condition 8.4 shall be available to the Regulator on demand. - 8.6 The Operator shall keep and maintain a statement of training requirements for each operational post and keep a record of the training received by each employee whose actions may have an impact on emissions to atmosphere.
-These documents shall be made available to the Regulator upon request. - 8.7 The Operator shall manage and operate the activities in accordance with a written system that identifies and minimises risks of pollution, including those arising from operations, maintenance, accidents, incidents, non-conformances, closure and those drawn to the attention of the Operators as a result of complaints, and using sufficient competent persons and resources.
+Stacks and ductwork shall be leak proof. - 8.2 The stack serving the boiler shall be 13m high from ground level and extend 3.5m above the ridge height of the building. - 8.3 The stack shall not be fitted with any restriction at the final opening to exit velocity such as a plate, cap or cowl other than an accelerator cone or low resistance cowl.

+- 8.4 The Operator shall ensure that records containing the details and results of all visual assessments and records of all inspections, observations and maintenance made in accordance with Permit conditions are kept.
+These records shall include the time and date of inspection, the nature, colour, persistency and intensity of any emission and the name of the person carrying out the assessment.
+For visual and olfactory assessments the weather conditions, including wind speed and direction, shall be logged.
+The records shall be kept on the permitted premises and made available for inspection by the Regulator.
+Such records shall be kept for a minimum of two years and shall be submitted in writing to the Regulator on demand. - 8.5 The best available techniques shall be used to prevent or, where that is not practicable, reduce emissions from the installation in relation to any aspect of the operation of the installation which is not regulated by any other condition of this Permit. - 8.6 Staff at all levels shall receive training and instructions necessary for their duties and shall include the following: - Responsibilities under the Permit; - Minimisation of emissions at start up and shut down; - Actions during abnormal emissions including minimisation of emissions. - 8.7 Boiler operatives shall be trained by Barden Biomass or other competent engineers using written operating procedures. - 8.8 The training records and operating procedures required by condition 8.7 shall be available to the Regulator on demand. - 8.9 The Operator shall keep and maintain a statement of training requirements for each operational post and keep a record of the training received by each employee whose actions may have an impact on emissions to atmosphere.
+These documents shall be made available to the Regulator upon request. - 8.10 The Operator shall manage and operate the activities in accordance with a written system that identifies and minimises risks of pollution, including those arising from operations, maintenance, accidents, incidents, non-conformances, closure and those drawn to the attention of the Operators as a result of complaints, and using sufficient competent persons and resources.